franko/gsl-shell/doc/source/graphics.rst

       polygons.
 It is equivalent to add a 'stroke' operations of unitary size in the viewport coordinates system.

+   .. method:: limits(x1, y1, x2, y2)

+      Set the logical limits of the area displayed by the plot to the rectangle with lower-left corner (x1, y1) and upper-right corner (x2, y2).
+This method is used for plots with fixed limits obtained with the function :func:`canvas`.

    .. method:: show()

       Create a new window to show the plot on the screen.